ivarvani/deep-learning-challenge/Deep_Learning_Challenge/Analysis_Report.md

 ![original_results](Images/AlphabetSoupCharity.PNG)

-* By selecting 16 neurons in the first hidden layer (units_1 = 16), 5 neurons in the second hidden layer (units_2 = 5), and using the ReLU activation function (activation="relu") for both hidden layers, you aimed to create a model with sufficient complexity to capture and learn meaningful patterns in the data.
+* By selecting 16 neurons in the first hidden layer (units_1 = 16), 5 neurons in the second hidden layer (units_2 = 5), and using the ReLU activation function  and (activation="relu") for both hidden layers, you aimed to create a model with sufficient complexity to capture and learn meaningful patterns in the data.
 The choice of ReLU activation helps introduce non-linearity and allows the model to learn complex relationships between the input features and the target variable.

 * Additionally, you used a single neuron in the output layer (units=1) with a sigmoid activation function (activation="sigmoid") to model the binary classification problem.
 The sigmoid activation function maps the output to a range between 0 and 1, representing the probability of the positive class.